 The City of Los Angeles has a Coordinated Street Furniture Program in which an approved vendor has the right to install and maintain street furniture in exchange for the right to sell and display advertising.
 Along Century Boulevard this includes shelters, trash receptacles and benches located at bus stops.
-Current City vendor standard designs for street furniture at the bus stops are approved in the public right-of-way.
+Current city vendor standard designs for street furniture at the bus stops are approved in the public right-of-way.
 For consistency along Century Corridor at bus stops, vendor bus shelter designs shall be limited to the vendor "Sunset" bus shelter, silver in color and its accompanying trash receptacle shown in Figure 17, or a matching design in silver color.
 If a separate advertising bench is provided by a city vendor, it shall be compatible with the shelter design and be silver in color.
-However, the bus shelter, trash receptacle, and bench located at bus stops could be replaced with the preferred streetscape furniture shown in Figures 18 or 19 if a property owner, the BID or another entity enters in an agreement with BSS and the approved vendors for this substitution.
-The preferred bus shelter is the "Connect" collection manufactured by LandscapeForms (Figure 18) or approved equal shall be implemented.
+However, the trash receptacle and bench located at bus stops could be replaced with the preferred streetscape furniture shown in Figures 18 or 19 if a property owner, or another entity enters in an agreement with BSS and the approved vendors for this substitution.